dipeshhkc/dipeshhkc/README.md

 <hr />

-> For over eight years, with a keen interest in technology, I have been honing my technical skillset while working with various real-life projects ranging from web, mobile to real-time applications with work roles as Software Engineer, Team Lead, and Project Manager.
-After finishing my computer engineering degree from Nepal, my interest in technology has continuously piqued, and willing to collaborate with the most brilliant minds to create the best products. </p>
+> With over six years of experience in the technology industry, I have honed my technical skills by working on various real-life projects.
+My experience ranges from developing web and mobile applications to real-time systems.
+I have held diverse roles, including Software Engineer, Team Lead, and Project Manager.
+After obtaining a degree in computer engineering from Nepal, my passion for technology has continued to grow, and I am eager to collaborate with the brightest minds to create exceptional products. </p>

 <hr/>